curtistlh/MSE_433_Module_3/README.md

 These are active only when both orders are assigned to the same conveyor; therefore, one conveyor cannot process two overlapping orders, while different conveyors may run in parallel.

 ###### Interpretation of Each Constraint
-- Objective: minimizes total order completion time.
+- Objective: minimizes total makespan of completing all orders.
 - 1) Ensures one unit per slot and one slot per unit.
 - 2) Forces each tote into one contiguous release block and keeps unit releases inside its tote block.
 - 3) Converts slot assignment binaries into numeric release slot index `p_u`.